arithmetica-org/arithmetica-tui/README.md

 # arithmetica-tui
-A command-line wrapper for the arithmetica library.
+A command-line wrapper for the (arithmetica library)[https://github.com/avighnac/arithmetica].

 # Installation
 ```